Understanding Cultural Influences on Mental Health in the BIPOC Community

 Mental health issues don't discriminate.
 They impact people of all ages, races, and backgrounds.
 But that can often be where the similarities stop.

-Let’s take a closer look at cultural influences on mental health in the BIPOC community.
+Let's take a closer look at cultural influences on mental health in the BIPOC community and explore pathways toward healing and support.

 Struggling With Stigma